 Because they are made from reverse-transcribed processed mRNA transposed into the genome, processed pseudogenes don't have the exon structure of the parent gene anymore and are therefore single exon.
 However, this single exon may be interrupted by repeat sequences (LINEs and SINEs) or even other processed pseudogenes inserted into it, giving the appearance of splicing.
-Such insertions should not be included in the annotated pseudogene.
+Such insertions should not be part of the annotated pseudogene, i.e. the pseudogene should be annotated as two "exons", but of course still labelled "processed" (see Figure 12).
 Processed pseudogenes often have a recognizable remnant of the polyA tail integrated into the genome.
 Add the corresponding "Pseudo-polyA signal" to indicate incorporation of the tail where either of the two most common signals (AATAAA or ATTAAA) are visible in the genomic sequence or in aligned transcript evidence.
-Sometimes processed pseudogenes have an intact CDS similar or even identical to their unprocessed parent, in which case it is still made into a pseudogene unless there is locus-specific transcription evidence.
+Sometimes processed pseudogenes have an intact CDS similar or even identical to their unprocessed parent.
+If it does not have locus-specific transcription evidence it will be annotated as a pseudogene; however, if there is locus-specific transcription evidence and the translation start, end and length are the same as the parent, this can be annotated as a "Putative_CDS", or "Known_CDS" if it is a known named retrogene.